-Published in 1920, this book was out of print for many years but can now be found in a paperback edition and online.
+Published in 1920, this book was out of print for many years but can now be found in several editions and online.
 It contains The Sarashina Diary, The Diary of Murasaki Shikibu and The Diary of Izumi Shikibu - all diaries of court ladies in the Heian period.

 As I Crossed a Bridge of Dreams : Recollections of a Woman in Eleventh-Century Japan, translated by Ivan Morris.
 Illustrated.

 The diary (Sarashina Nikki) of a young woman - known as Lady Sarashina - who travels from the provinces to Kyoto and dreams of living the romantic life of a heroine from The Tale of Genji.
 Murasaki Shikibu was Lady Sarashina's aunt.